It was a very unusual case and very sudden.

+Over the next couple of days, doctors remained very concerned about Alex’s health.
+He was sent for an MRI scan which showed lots of blood clots on his brain.
 We were told that our son’s chances of survival were less than 5%.
 If he did survive, the chances of him not being severely disabled were even less.
 We were also advised that if there were any relatives that we wanted to see Alex, then it was best to phone them straight away.

 Alex was experiencing huge problems with his blood pressure and heart rate – they believed that this was due to the pressure in his brain being so raised.
 He then had a bolt inserted in his brain so that the Doctors could monitor the pressure accurately and treat him accordingly.